databricks/terraform-provider-databricks/docs/resources/job.md

 * `name` - (Required) The name of the defined parameter.
 May only contain alphanumeric characters, `_`, `-`, and `.`.
 * `default` - (Required) Default value of the parameter.

+*You can use this block only together with `task` blocks, not with the legacy tasks specification!*

 ### notification_settings Configuration Block (Task Level)

 This block controls notification settings for both email & webhook notifications on a task level: